An annual recognition prize awarded to the European cities that best promote innovation in their communities

 Award criteria

-- Escalating – accelerating the growth of highly innovative start-ups and SMEs by establishing an innovation friendly legal framework, creating an environment that stimulates growth, private and public investments, resources, diversity and talents; and driving innovation demand through efficient innovation public procurement.
+2. Escalating – promoting the acceleration of the different actors of the local innovation ecosystem, supporting growth of highly innovative start-ups and SMEs, establishing innovation friendly legal framework, creating an environment that stimulates growth and attracts private and public investments, resources, diversity and talents; and driving innovation demand through efficient innovation public procurement.

-- Ecosystem building – unlocking cities potential as local innovation ecosystem facilitators by fostering synergies among different innovation ecosystem players, from public, industry, start-ups, civil society, the general public to academia, to contribute to the development of an innovation ecosystem within the city.
+3. Ecosystem building – unlocking cities’ potential as local innovation ecosystem facilitators by fostering synergies among different innovation ecosystem players, from public, industry, startups, civil society, citizens to academia, to contribute to the development of an innovation ecosystem within the city.

-- City innovative vision – applicants should demonstrate their long-term strategic vision/plan, highlighting the innovative initiatives that have positively contributed to the transformation of the city and which will further support the development of a sustainable and resilient innovation ecosystem ensuring the green and digital transition.
+5. City innovative vision – applicants should demonstrate their long-term strategic vision/plan, highlighting the innovative initiatives that have positively contributed to the transformation of the city and which will further support the development of a sustainable and resilient innovation ecosystem ensuring the green and digital transitions.

 How to apply

-Please consult the following documents before submitting your application through the links above.
+Please consult the following document before submitting your application through the links above.

 Guidelines for applicants

-On 28 March 2023, the European Innovation Council and SMEs Executive Agency (EISMEA) organised an informative webinar to learn more about the The European Capital of Innovation Awards (iCapital).
-The PPT of the event and the recording are available here below
+On 24 April 2025, the European Innovation Council and SMEs Executive Agency (EISMEA) is organising an informative webinar to learn more about the European Capital of Innovation Awards (iCapital).

 Contact us